chipembere/Protein-Analysis/README.md

 The output of this tool can be used to analyse proteins that a related by function and maybe point out a popular cellular location for a particular function.
 The code can be found here: https://github.com/chipembere/Protein-Analysis/blob/master/Proto.py

+I am still working on tests for the functions in Proto.py